1993 Storm of the Century

 Record cold temperatures were seen across portions of the Southern United States and Eastern United States in the wake of this storm.
 In the United States, the storm was responsible for the loss of electric power to more than 10 million households.
-An estimated 40 percent of the country's population experienced the effects of the storm and it lead to a total of 208 fatalities.
+An estimated 40 percent of the country's population experienced the effects of the storm and it led to a total of 208 fatalities.
 In all, the storm resulted in 318 deaths, and caused $5.5 billion (1993 USD) in damages.